ankitadhandha/notes.srid.ca/Imported-From-Private-ZK/Blog/Neuron 1.0 released.md

 ## Cerveau

 [Cerveau](https://www.cerveau.app), the web app for neuron, is now officially out of public beta.
-Since the public beta (announced at [[Cerveau: a future-proof web app for notes]]), the following improvements were made:
+Since the public beta (announced at [[Cerveau, a future-proof web app for notes]]), the following improvements were made:

 1. **MathJax Live Preview** (see below)
 2. **WikiLink autocomplete** (see above)